microsoft/nni/docs/source/tutorials/pruning_customize.rst

     # This data collector collects weight in wrapped module as data.
     # The wrapped module is the module configured in pruner's config_list.
-    # This implementation is similar as nni.algorithms.compression.v2.pytorch.pruning.tools.WeightDataCollector
+    # This implementation is similar as nni.compression.pytorch.pruning.tools.WeightDataCollector
     class WeightDataCollector(DataCollector):
         def collect(self):
             data = {}